By the Conviva team

 – from separation towards an awareness of how different cases of human-wildlife interaction are connected across space and time.

-Building on diverse CONVIVA papers (e.g. Fiasco & Massarella, 2022; McInturff et al., 2021; Sandroni et al., 2022) and ongoing work, we highlight what a convivial perspective on coexistence can contribute in our fourth policy brief: current transdisciplinary research on coexistence still suffers from disciplinary blinkers, does not consider diverse voices enough, does not sufficiently prioritise justice and power, and focuses too much on conflict.
+Building on diverse CONVIVA papers (e.g. Fiasco & Massarella, 2022; McInturff et al., 2021; Sandroni et al., 2022) and ongoing work, we highlight what a convivial perspective on coexistence can contribute in our fourth policy brief (please click here for the Portuguese version): current transdisciplinary research on coexistence still suffers from disciplinary blinkers, does not consider diverse voices enough, does not sufficiently prioritise justice and power, and focuses too much on conflict.
 To help build a convivial perspective on human-predator coexistence, we propose a toolkit of key questions across the environmental, institutional, societal, cultural and ecological dimensions of analysis.